Junebuggi/SYSC3010_TeamProject/README.md

 3.Download globalServer folder\
 4.Unzip contents to Desktop\
-5.Open both globalServerApp.py and globalServerRoomPi.py.
+5.Open both globalServerApp.py and globalServerRoomPi.py\
-6.In the globalServerApp.py file, go to line 295 and change the second parameter to the phone's IP address 7.In the globalServerRoomPi.py, go to line 346 and input the phone's IP address as the 4rth parameter and the roomPi's IP address as the 3rd parameter 8.Navigate to the Desktop
+6.In the globalServerApp.py file, go to line 295 and change the second parameter to the phone's IP address\ 7.In the globalServerRoomPi.py, go to line 346 and input the phone's IP address as the 4rth parameter and the roomPi's IP address as the 3rd parameter\
+8.Navigate to the Desktop

 	pi@raspberry:~ $ cd \Desktop